matt08/microlite.js/README.md

 ## Demo
 A live demonstration of microlite.js in action can be found in the repository.
 Check out the demo.html file to see how it works.

+## Contributing
+Pull requests are welcome.
+Especially those related to optimization.
+For major changes or addition of new features, please open an issue first to discuss what you would like to change.

+Found a bug?
+Report an issue.

 ## Author
 Author: [Mateusz Mazurek](https://mateuszmazurek.pl/)